Unbounded operators having self-adjoint or normal powers and some related results: Abstract

 \section{Abstract}

-In this paper, we show that a densely closable operator $A$ such that the resolvent set of $A^2$ is not empty is necessarily closed.
-In particular, a closable operator with a self-adjoint square is automatically closed.
-These two results are then extended to the case of a polynomial $p(A)$.
-We also generalize a recent result by Sebestyén-Tarcsay (reproved by Gesztesy-Schm\"{u}dgen) concerning the converse of a famous result by von Neumann.
-Other interesting consequences are also given, one of them is a characterization of unbounded normal operators.
+We show that a densely defined closable operator $A$ such that the resolvent set of $A^2$ is not empty, is necessarily closed.
+This result is then extended to the case of a polynomial $p(A)$.
+We also generalize a recent result by Sebestyén-Tarcsay concerning the converse of a result by J. von Neumann.
+Other interesting consequences are also given, one of them being a proof that if $T$ is a quasinormal (unbounded) operator such that $T^n$ is normal for some $n\geq2$, then $T$ is normal.
+By a recent result by Pietrzycki-Stochel, we infer that a closed subnormal operator such that $T^n$ is normal, must be normal.

+Another remarkable result is the fact that a hyponormal operator $A$, bounded or not, such that $A^p$ and $A^q$ are self-adjoint for some co-prime numbers $p$ and $q$, is self-adjoint.
+It is also shown that an invertible operator (bounded or not) $A$ for which $A^p$ and $A^q$ are normal for some co-prime numbers $p$ and $q$, is normal.
+These two results are shown using Bézout's theorem in arithmetic.